 The Association accepts the NIH Biographical Sketch Format.
-Applicants that do not have an NIH Biographical Sketch should use the automated NIH SciENcv utility to create one.
+Applicants and/or technical personnel who do not have an NIH Biosketch should use the automated NIH SciENcv utility to create one.
 The SciENcv tool is available through myNCBI at ncbi.nlm.nih.gov/sciencv.